 How Clipcroft Works

-Clipcroft connects your browsers directly to each other.
-Text and files travel from device to device without passing through our servers — your content is never stored, logged, or inspected.
+Clipcroft connects your browsers to each other.
+Text and files travel browser-to-browser — your content is never stored or logged on our servers.

 Three steps to share anything